Hi John:

 What a great site that brings back some memories!!!

-The Carlton Club (the owners had e-types always parked outside) Carl Wayne and the Vikings.
+The Carlton Club (the owners had e-types parked outside) Carl Wayne and the Vikings.
 Carl married Miss Dianne from Crossroads and I remember him saying he would be as big as Tom Jones.
 Whatever happened to him????

 Abbey youth club Erdington, Johnny Neal, El Riot, Denny Laine at the ballroom that was pulled down near the Cental Library west end???, Moody Blues at the Belfry, Mike Sheridan at the Tyburn House, the Idle Race at the Queen's Head, Erdington.
 The gaffer's son got together with Bob Laney to form LANEY SOUND with works and offices at the Birds factory.
 Musical Youth at the Custard House.